monster1025/yeelight-mqtt/README.md

 # Yeelight to MQTT bridge

 Works with Yeelight WiFi bulbs (color and monochrome).
-You need to edit you bulb IPs in main.py (not yet fixed).

 You need to activate developer mode (http://forum.yeelight.com/t/trying-to-enable-developer-mode-with-yeelight-app-lamp-always-offline/137)